-The specifications and parameters or characteristics of a capacitor need to be known and understood before a choice is made for a capacitor in a given circuit.
+The specifications and parameters or characteristics of a capacitor need to be known and understood before a choice is made for a capacitor in a given electronic circuit design.

 Key capacitor specifications

-Some of the key capacitor specifications and characteristics include:
+Some of the key capacitor specifications and characteristics which need to be considered when selecting and buying capacitors include:

-- Capacitance value: The nominal capacitance is probably the most important capacitor specifications.
-The basic unit of capacitance is the Farad, although most capacitors have values well below a Farad - the submultiples below being the most common.:
+The nominal capacitance is probably the most important capacitor specifications.
+The basic unit of capacitance is the Farad, although most capacitors have values well below a Farad - the submultiples below being the most common:

 - microfarads, µF, a millionth of a Farad, 10-6